 By Eric Johnson

-The following is one of the Gospel Topics essays published on lds.org that is meant to explain hard teachings (for a list of other articles and podcasts from MRM, go here).
+The following is one of the Gospel Topics essays published on lds.org that is meant to explain hard teachings.
 The portions underlined come from the essay, with my analysis below.
 Because we will try to be short and to the point as much as we can, we will reference a number of sites (many from MRM) to support our disagreement.
 We encourage interested readers to consider these sources.

 Book of Mormon Translation